Craig McCracken

-Craig McCracken (born March 31, 1971) is an American cartoonist, animator, director, writer, and producer known for creating the Cartoon Network's The Powerpuff Girls and Foster's Home for Imaginary Friends, Disney Channel and Disney XD's Wander Over Yonder and Netflix's Kid Cosmic.
+Craig McCracken (born March 31, 1971) is an American cartoonist, animator, director, writer, and producer known for creating Cartoon Network's The Powerpuff Girls and Foster's Home for Imaginary Friends, Disney Channel and Disney XD's Wander Over Yonder, and Netflix's Kid Cosmic.

 Regarded as "one of the most successful creators of episodic comedy cartoons", his style was "at the forefront of a second wave of innovative, creator-driven television animation" in the 1990s, along with that of other animators such as Genndy Tartakovsky, and has been credited as "a staple of American modern animated television".

 Early life and education

-McCracken was born March 31, 1971, in Charleroi, Pennsylvania.
+McCracken was born on March 31, 1971, in Charleroi, Pennsylvania to Eva (née Pfile), a community college art instructor and Norman "Herk" McCracken, a Minor League Baseball pitcher who died when McCracken was 7.
+They relocated to Southern California shortly after Norman's death.
 He began drawing at an early age.
 He attended California High School in Whittier, California and the California Institute of the Arts (CalArts), where he met his friend and future collaborator, Genndy Tartakovsky.
 During his first year, he created a series of short cartoons featuring a character named No Neck Joe, which were picked up by Spike and Mike's Sick and Twisted Festival of Animation.
 While at CalArts, he also created a short entitled Whoopass Stew!, which would later become the basis for The Powerpuff Girls.
-McCracken married animator Lauren Faust on March 13, 2004.
-Faust took maternity leave in mid-2016 to take care of their newborn daughter, Quinn.